Elections and Political Advertising on TV and Radio

 On-air personalities are people who are seen or heard on radio, TV or community programming channels.
 Even if the person's voice is only heard as a commercial announcer, that person is still considered to be an on-air personality.

-If an on-air personality becomes a candidate in a political election, his/her on-air duties must stop:
+If an on-air personality becomes a candidate in a provincial or federal political election, his/her on-air duties must stop:

 When the writ is dropped for a federal or provincial election, the CRTC issues a circular to all regulated broadcasters.
 The circular reminds broadcasters of their duties during an election campaign.